Benjamin-Joe/battleships/README.md

 ### Other
 As stated several times, the main file is the battleship_against_comp.py.
 All other files are refreshers for me. <br>
 I would like to thank my mentor Antonio Rodriquez for helping oversee the project.
+<br> In this project there is a install for bs4.
+This install was going to be used in another mini project.
+It currently remains unused for now.